 Dogs of Today

 Tristan is a live wire!
-Always on the go, he's easily excited about life.
-At 3 years old, he's maturing into a lovely dog.
-He's started his competitive career in the COVID-19 pandemic, earning his Nosework TEAM1 title, Nosework TEAM1+ title and Expert Trick Dog title so far.
+Always on the go, he's easily excited about life but now that he's an adult he's also learned to appreciate the comfort of a good nap.
+He started his competitive career in the COVID-19 pandemic, earning his Nosework TEAM1 title, Nosework TEAM1+ title and Expert Trick Dog title.
+Although my focus for in-person trials has been Tilly due to her age, Tristan recently debuted in an SDDA trial earning his Started title with a Special designation (completing all 3 elements in one trial).

 Tilly joined us in the summer of 2014 at 4 years of age.
 She is a really sweet girl who loves sleeping in the sun.
-We really started competing in 2018 and so far she has earned her CKC Rally Novice title, her Started title in SDDA scent detection, her TEAM 1 title, her CARO Rally Advanced title and her CKC Scent Detection Open title.
-We are working on our teamwork for the agility ring.
+We really started competing in 2018 and so far she has earned her CKC Rally Novice title, her Champion title in SDDA scent detection, her TEAM 1 title, her CARO Rally Advanced title and her CKC Scent Detection Master title.
+Pictured here searching out the hidden odour at an SDDA trial.

 Dogs of Days Past